Glareone/NoSQL-Databases-MongoDB/README.md

 * `count()` - using count with a cursor you can find out how much documents you can get.
 `db.movies.find().count()`
 BTW, when we make such call - we make a call to memory, not to data which comes from file.
-It happens because after his inner command "run" it place data into memory.
+It happens because after his inner command "run" it places data into the memory.

-* `find()` - when you make a call with find() from console you can type "it" to get next batch of documents.
+* `find()` - when you make a call with find() from the console you can type "it" to get next batch of documents.
 The MongoDb driver has another command and mechanism to make the same.

 * `next()` - this method works in console and directly with mongoDb driver.